We Said "No Gracias" to the Senior Trip and Didn't Ruin My Daughter's Life

 Could someone explain to me when the spring break party slid from college down to high school seniors?
 All we had was a four-day weekend when I was in school.
 Was there an announcement I missed or some sort of group email?
 If it was on a Snapchat story, then I definitely missed it.
 How long has this been a thing?
 Do all high school seniors do this or just the ones where we live in Kansas?

-I was shocked when I found out high school, NOT college, seniors went on a week long bender accompanied by either their parent or someone else's.
+I was shocked when I found out high school, NOT college, seniors went on a week long bender (I use that in jest but still-18 years old is the legal drinking age in Mexico) accompanied by either their parent or someone else's.
 I was barely ready (totally not ready) to go on spring break as a sophomore in college, let alone a senior in high school.
-I had to beg my dad to let me go to Padre Island for more than one reason: I wasn't legal and and it was a large expense for my parents I only went once and once was enough...for many reasons.
+I had to beg my dad to let me go to Padre Island for more than one reason: I wasn't legal and it was a large expense for my parents I only went once and once was enough...for many reasons.

 When Avarie started high school and I heard about the senior trip tradition, I was all HELL NO!
-We had vacationed over spring break with another family or two, usually a ski vacation, and our girls were the same age.
-I always assumed we'd be doing something special for their senior year.
-We’ve never been the type of parents who preach about underage drinking even though that should be an understood deterrent.
-A rap sDid it stop me as a teen?
-Not at all.
-While that's still a very important law to follow, what was more important to us to imprint on our kids was what alcohol did to you mentally.
+We had vacationed over spring break with another family or two, usually a ski vacation.
+We always assumed we'd be doing something special for her senior year but not the Senior Trip thing.

 As this final year approached and the senior trip planning began, we held fast to the idea that we weren’t going.
-Like I said earlier, we just expected that we'd be doing a small group trip with some of our favorite family friends.
+Like I said earlier, we just expected that we'd be doing a small group trip with some of our family friends.
 When that didn't happen, I can only blame myself for what we did next.
 It was the perfect storm moment of panic and guilt crashing together.
 So as senior trip meetings started up and the chatter about who was going began, Avarie asked to be included.
 Frack.
 We had done so well and then the guilt creeped in of being those parents who ruined their daughter’s senior year.
-My gut screamed at me not to conform but I chose to shush her for a bit.
+But still.
+Everything in my gut told me not to do it.
+My husband's, too.
+But we ignored it and pursued to learn about the details of the plans.

 I asked the mom in charge of making the arrangements (who was also a travel agent) to send us the details.
-Kipp and I talked at length and we felt like we came a compromise.
+We talked at length about how to navigate this and we came to a compromise.
 Rather than have just one of us go, we’d ALL go and make it a family trip.
 During the day, we’d do family things then she could hang with her friends and her boyfriend who was staying at the neighboring hotel at night.
 We had reserved two rooms at the designated hotel and waited for airline tickets to be released.
 Let me tell you that during this whole decision to do the trip, I felt sick to my stomach.
-That decision felt like a rock in my stomach and it felt totally off.
+That decision felt like a rock in my stomach and totally off.
 Airline tickets were released at the end of July and we found a great deal from American Airlines but still, with the whole family going, booking two rooms, and staying at an all-inclusive hotel for five days was going to rival what we paid for a vacation to Hawaii back in 2010.
 Then that rock turned into a boulder.

-This is when the universe showed up and tapped me on the shoulder.
-The boyfriend became an ex-boyfriend and some of her classmates (ones that would be on that senior trip) were completely out of control.
-I asked her, “Is this what you really want to be around during spring break?
-If this is what they’re like at home, what will it be like in a place where it was socially acceptable to go off the rails?”
-The boyfriend was no longer going to be the escape and the constant over the top partying was grating her nerves.
-And I admit, I took advantage of her weak moment.
+But since that July, things changed.
+She no longer had a boyfriend and she was losing more in common with her classmates.
+She wasn't super close to many of them but yet she felt pulled to still be a part of making some final memories.
+It was during a particular tough and emotional time for her, we told her we wanted to go back to having a family trip.
+It was what we wanted to do from the beginning and we should have stuck to the original game plan.
 We have a time share in Cabo and I called to see if there was availability.
-It was and we could even upgrade to a much larger room.
+There was and we could even upgrade to a much larger room.
 We looked into flights and while we would lose half of what we paid by rebooking to another location, it was going to be worth it.
 The other tipping point was that the all-inclusive option was 50% off and I knew this was what we needed to do.
 Avarie agreed to making the change and if I could have done a back flip without paralyzing myself, I would have.

 I think the hardest thing about being a parent is being a parent.
 It sucks to say no. It sucks to disappoint your kids.
 It sucks to be the voice of reason when it would be much easier to just go with the flow.
 And please, if you are reading this and you have a kiddo going off on a senior trip, this is not a knock to you.
 This post is meant to be encouragement to any parent out there who has felt like we have.
 I’m here to say it will be okay, your child will not die from missing out, no matter what they say.

 Stand strong to what you know is right for your child and your family.
-And if that means going on that senior trip, then stand behind that decision 100%.
-Our intuition is always right and mine was screaming at the top of her lungs, "Abort!
+And if that means going on that senior trip, then go for it and stand behind that decision 100%.
+I believe our intuition is there for a reason and mine was screaming at the top of her lungs, "Abort!
 Abort!
 Abort!"
-I'm so glad I finally listened.
+I'm so glad we finally listened.